Summary: A cloud based PLM is crucial for efficient product development. Without it, expect to get smoked by the competition.

 A better way

-One of the most important things cloud PLM offers is rapid and easy error recovery.
+One of the most important things cloud based PLM offers is rapid and easy error recovery.

 Cloud PLM lets engineering and design teams easily look at what was changed, and restore a previous (functional) version, get the reversion approved, and get the restored specs to production in literally 10 minutes.